cissagatto/HPML-Chains/README.md

-# HPML-Set-Up-7
+# HPML-4
-This is the seven set-up experiment for HPML - Hybrid Partition for Multi-Label Classification.
+This is the 4 experiment for HPML - Hybrid Partition for Multi-Label Classification.

 ## Enviroments to run experiments
 Click here to download